 It has distinct attributes that set it apart from other French dialects.
 The sounds are unique, with deviations in vowels and consonant pronunciation.

-Acadian French speakers may use specific expressions and vocabulary not typically followed in other dialects.
-It has a strong focus on maritime and rural themes.
+Acadian French speakers may use specific expressions and vocabulary not typically used in other dialects.
+The dialect focuses strongly on maritime and rural themes.

 (iii) New England French

 New England French is a type of French spoken in the New England area of the USA.
-It comes from Canadian French because it came from French Canadians who relocated to New England during the Grande Hémorragie.
+It is derived from Canadian French because it was spoken by French Canadians who relocated to New England during the Grande Hémorragie.

-This French integrates vocabulary from Quebecois French, with some influence from English.
+This French is integrated into the vocabulary of Quebecois French, with some influence from English.
 It has unique terms and expressions not found in Standard French.

 Many descendants of French-Canadian immigrants no longer speak French fluently.
 This led to a decrease in the number of speakers of New England French.
 Despite its decline, it keeps cultural importance to some extent.